-- Power up all integrated devices and controllers and daisy chain them together using the RS-232 "Prev" and "Next" connectors (see Daisy-Chaining Devices for more details).
+- 1. Daisy chain all integrated devices together using the RS-232 "Prev" and "Next" connectors (see Daisy-Chaining Devices for more details).
+Next, supply power to one or more devices.
 Many products share power through the daisy-chain cables.
 The power indicator on each should light up. - 2.
 Turn the knob to move a device.
 Most devices will only move in one direction until they reach a home sensor at one limit of travel.
-Then they will move in both directions over full travel. - Download and install Zaber Console.
+Then they will move in both directions over full travel. - 3.
+Download and install Zaber Console.
 Start Zaber Console and select the communications port the first controller is connected to.
-For instructions on how to find the available communication ports on your system, please refer to: Appendix A - Available Communications Ports. - 4.
+For instructions on how to find the available communication ports on your system, please refer to: Appendix A Available Communications Ports. - 4.
 From the Console, issue a renumber (T:2) command to all devices (Zaber Console may prompt you to do this also).
 The first device in the chain (closest to the computer) will become Device 1, the next will become Device 2, and so on.